-La Union is a little surfer town in the northern Philippines and is only a 5 to 6-hour ride from Manila.
+La Union is a little surfer town in northern Philippines and is only a 5 to 8-hour ride from Manila.
 This makes it easy to visit for a few days.
 The region is especially known for longboarding, but occasionally you also find some bigger waves that are perfect for intermediates.

-Bus from Manila to La Union
+2 ways to get from Manlia to La Union

-Fares start from 580 PHP ($10) for the 6 to 8-hour bus ride.
+Bus prices start from 590 PHP ($10.50) for the 6 to 8-hour bus journey.

 There are two drop-off points in La Union.

 Maria De Leon buses arrive at Bataan Transit Bus Terminal in San Fernando.
 From here, you can take a 10-minute jeepney or tricycle ride to San Juan Beach, the main surfing beach in the area.
-Fares range from 10 PHP ($0.15) to 120 PHP ($2.05).
+Fares range from 10 PHP ($0.10) to 120 PHP ($2.10).

 The buses from Pasay operated by Partas Transportation make their last stop at San Juan bus stop.
 This stop is in front of the municipal hall, about five minutes drive from the popular San Juan Beach.
 You can ask the conductor to drop you off in this area.
 If you miss this stop, you can also take a jeepney or a tricycle back to the beach area.